-St Giles Church is set to get a new form of heating, after the Parochial Church Council (PCC) approved the installation of a state-of-the-art, eco-friendly, cost effective method of keeping its congregation cosy and giving a warm welcome to visitors on even the chilliest of days – and all donations towards what the PCC is light-heartedly referring to as its ‘rosy cheeks’ appeal it will be warmly appreciated (excuse the pun!)
+Work is underway to fit St Giles’ new form state-of-the-art, eco-friendly, cost effective heating system to keep its congregation cosy and give a warm welcome to visitors on even the chilliest of days – and all donations towards what the PCC is light-heartedly referring to as its ‘rosy cheeks’ appeal it will be warmly appreciated (excuse the pun!)

 The move comes as the current oil-powered central heating system nears the end of its viability – an old boiler burning fossil fuels that is costly to run and not particularly effective.
 After exhaustive studies, Pew Heating has been selected as the church’s new source of warmth.
 This new system works by fitting each seating area with padded cushions that have electric elements within them, a bit like heated seats in cars, or electric blankets – as shown here, at another church that has already fitted them.
 Heat is released from a cushion only when someone sits on it, maximising efficiency (see foot of page).
 Additional electric panels can be installed in selected other areas where heating through seating is not the solution.